aubreyrjones/lemon-py/README.md

   terminals are automatically annotated by the lexer with the approximate line number, so parse nodes created directly from `Token` values will automatically have a line number attached.
-Parse nodes created with a production name must have their line number set within the grammar action; this does not happen automatically.
+Parse nodes created with a nonterminal name must have their line number set within the grammar action; this does not happen automatically.

 * `.id: int` - an identifier for this node guaranteed to be unique within a single tree.
 These are assigned in pre-order.